 Simply put—Japan is an amazing destination.
-From a strong cultural reverence for nature and order to the ultra high tech industry, Japan has a bit of everything, which can be a bit overwhelming for even the most seasoned traveler.
-Guest contributor, Debi Lander from ByLanderSea, is here to tell us all about her first impressions of Japan travel.
+From a strong cultural reverence for nature and order to the ultra high tech industry, the country has a bit of everything, which can be a bit overwhelming, especially on a first-time visit to Japan.
+Featured contributor, Debi Lander from ByLanderSea, is here to share her impressions and tips so that you’ll know what to expect.

 I wasn’t expecting a last minute invitation to a tourism Expo in Japan.
 Would I go?
 Of course!
 A week later I was on the plane.